cfwprpht/DarkTitleBarEnabler/ReadMe.md

 ## Run Watcher
   - Runs a Registry watcher in backgound which will check the reg for changed values.
-  ..The interval value from the options menu can be used to set the interval of the Watcher to check the registry for changes.
+  The interval value from the options menu can be used to set the interval of the Watcher to check the registry for changes.
-  ..Additional can the watcher be used to pick a new border color from the windows menu.
+  Additional can the watcher be used to pick a new border color from the windows menu.
 Since the OS may change the Accent colors on purpose, you don't need to reset the dark theme or your private one all the time just for picking a new border color
   <p align="center">